Watch Jamie Campbell and mum Margaret open up.

 After struggling to compete with the bustling West End, the theatre became a cinema, and more recently a prop store and workshop for the BBC.
 Its still faded grandeur is now set to welcome Richard III, and a brand new audience.

-Richard III runs at the Alexandra Palace Theatre from Wednesday 13 March to Sunday 31 March 2019.
+Richard III transfer from the Bristol Old Vic to the Alexandra Palace Theatre from Wednesday 13 March to Sunday 31 March 2019.